SFO: Learning PDE Operators via Spectral Filtering: Related Work

 \section{Related Work}

-Neural operator architectures differ primarily in how they represent and parameterize the solution operator.
-We categorize existing approaches into five major classes: DeepONet-based, Fourier-based, Graph-based, Physics-Informed, and Explicit Kernel Representation.
-Our comparative analysis includes a broad set of baselines from each class, covering the established architectures in the PDENNEval survey~\cite{pdenneval} (DeepONet, FNO, UNO, MPNN, PINO, UNet) as well as the recent kernel-learning method SVD-NO.
+Neural operator architectures primarily differ in how they represent the solution operator.
+We categorize approaches into five major classes: Coordinate-based, Fourier-based, Graph-based, Physics-Informed, and Explicit Kernel Representation.
+Our comparative analysis includes baselines for each class, covering the established architectures in the PDENNEval survey~\cite{pdenneval} (DeepONet, FNO, UNO, MPNN, PINO) as well as the recent kernel-learning method SVD-NO \cite{koren2025svd}, and the sequence-based methods MNO \cite{mno} and Transolver \cite{transolver}.

-\textbf{DeepONet-Based.} DeepONet~\cite{deeponet} and its variants (F-DeepONet~\cite{fdeeponet}, PI-DeepONet~\cite{olpinn}) use a branch--trunk decomposition to map input fields and coordinates into a latent space.
-These coordinate-based models can be costly at high resolution.
-Related attention-based operator models (e.g., Galerkin Transformers~\cite{cao2022galerkin}) capture global interactions but often incur higher compute and memory costs and scale less favorably with grid size; we include DeepONet as a baseline.
+\textbf{Coordinate-Based.} DeepONet~\cite{deeponet} and its variants (e.g., F-DeepONet~\cite{fdeeponet}) use a branch--trunk architecture to learn operators as a composition of input and coordinate embeddings, but scales poorly with resolution.
+MNO~\cite{mno} and Transolver~\cite{transolver} model the operator as a sequence, capturing global dependencies at the cost of higher computational complexity.
+We include these methods as representative baselines.